Workshop FAQs

 What about lead safety?

 Stacy is RRP-certified in lead-safe practices from the State of New York and we will be using many of the same lead-safe practices you would want to use on your windows at home.
-All participants will be required to sign a lead and asbestos liability waiver, wear a p100 mask, and follow lead-safe guidelines.
+All participants will be required to sign a lead and asbestos liability waiver, wear a p100 mask with 2097 filters, and follow lead-safe guidelines.

 Where can I stay?